gngrninja/PSElvUI/README.md

 ### If you've never installed/used a module/script before you must do the following:

 1. Run PowerShell as Administrator
-2. Set Execution Policy to RemoteSigned.
-This will allow local script execution
+2. Set Execution Policy to RemoteSigned, as this will allow local script execution

 ```powershell
 Set-ExecutionPolicy RemoteSigned